“Not all those who wander are lost”

 New test automation tools and processes (frameworks, continuous integration systems, reporting…) are released on a daily basis to help these teams improve their process and perform even faster.
 Even though, the checking process is still considered a bottleneck, particularly when it comes to functional, high-level tests, which are known to be extremely expensive to maintain.

-We discussed with a lot of people involved in designing quality assurance processes and we found some common thoughts and needs.
+We discussed with a lot of people involved in designing quality assurance processes and we discovered common challenges and requirements.

 When you design tests during the development of a new feature, you will rely on assumptions about how your users will interact with this new feature (their path, the data they will enter, the default choice they will make).
-But users are human beings and human beings are keen on chaotic behaviour.
+But users are human beings and human beings are keen on chaotic behavior.
 So, they will never ever take the nice nominal path you just designed and wrote an automated script for.
-And so, they shall bump into regressions you’d never imagined passing through your patiently crafted security net.
+And so, they may encounter issues that you did not anticipate.

 Over-testing (the product manager pet feature)

 When considering your test suite, you might have the hunch that a big part of your high-level (end-to-end) tests are over-checking features that are not important for your users and you are losing a lot of time executing and maintaining them.

 The imitation game

 When an issue occurs in production, it is always really complicated to reproduce the path that led to it.
 It can become a challenging investigation process in which will be involved: